Optimally Controlling a Random Population: Hard Cases

 \begin{enumerate} \item whether to go left or right at the start of a round \item when to stop playing $l$ (or $r$, resp.) \end{enumerate}

-Recall that a strategy is $K$-definable if it bases all decision only on a $\{0,1,\omega\}$ abstraction.
-That is, it can be given as mapping from the finitely many symbolic configurations with constants in $\{0,1,\ldots,\omega\}$, to distributions over actions.
+We say that two configurations $\gamma_1, \gamma_2$ are $K$-equivalent if for all states $s$, they either have the same number of tokens in $s$ or both have at least $K$ tokens in $s$.
+A strategy is $K$-deterministic if it ``counts up to $K$''.
+That is, it is deterministic and for all $K$-equivalent $\gamma_1, \gamma_2$, it plays the same action from both.

-\begin{lemma} The example is a positive instance of \problem.
-However, for every $k\ge 0$, every deterministic and $k$-definable strategy is losing. \end{lemma} \begin{proof} Referring to the revevant decisions above, a winning strategy is to 1.~always pick the smaller side and 2.~play $l$ (or $r$) until exactly one token is isolated.
+\begin{lemma} The example is a positive instance of the \problem.
+However, for every $K\ge 0$, every $K$-deterministic strategy is losing. \end{lemma} \begin{proof} Referring to the relevant decisions above, a winning strategy is to \begin{itemize} \item always pick the side with the least number of tokens (one can also pick the side at random), and

-Consider a deterministic and $k$-definable strategy.
-If for 2., a strategy does not separate exactly one token, then the next round will start in an equivalent position.
-For 1., by virtue of being determinisctic and $k$-definable, our strategy must either always play left or right, with probability one, because the start of a round will place $\omega$'s onto $L$ and $R$ and $0$ elsewhere.
-After two rounds one necessarily ends in an equivalent configuration. \end{proof}